Ukraine's Zelenskyy in Paris signed security agreement with France after similar deal with Germany

 Zelenskyy's stop in France comes after he met earlier in the day in Berlin with German Chancellor Olaf Scholz, who said Berlin was providing another 1.1 billion-euro ($1.2 billion) package of military aid, including 36 howitzers, 120,000 rounds of artillery ammunition and two more air-defense systems.

+“These three agreements ... give me confidence as president that we are not alone,” Zelenskyy said in Paris.

+“It's very important that we have specific agreements with all our partners.
+But I would like to emphasize that this is not an alternative to the United States, we are all together,” he said.

-Zelenskyy said more deals were in the works with other countries.
-“Ukraine has never yet had more valuable and stronger documents,” the president said.
+Zelenskyy earlier said more deals were in the works with other countries.
+“Ukraine has never yet had more valuable and stronger documents,” he said.

 The security agreements appear aimed primarily at sending a message of long-term solidarity as Ukraine has gone back on the defensive in the war, hindered by low ammunition supplies and a shortage of personnel.